What is Early Intervention?

 EI services are available to children and families residing in: Charlestown, Coventry, Cranston, East Greenwich, Exeter, Hopkinton, Jamestown, Johnston, Narragansett, North Kingstown, Richmond, South Kingstown, Smithfield, Warwick, West Warwick, and West Greenwich.

 A parent may contact the Trudeau EI program to discuss receiving services for their child.
 A pediatrician, hospital employee, social worker, or others may also refer the child, with the consent of the family.

 Once eligibility has been established, an Individualized Family Service Plan (IFSP) is written in collaboration with the family to outline both the needs of the child and how they will be addressed.
 A service coordinator for the child and family will be assigned, according to the needs of the child.

 Services are at no cost to families.
-Rhode Island state law does require commercial insurance carriers operating in Rhode Island to cover early intervention services.
-There can be no impact on premiums, annual or policy term caps.
+Rhode Island state law requires insurance carriers operating in Rhode Island to cover Early Intervention services.